webdevelopment4us/Pricing_Services/README.md

 # Pricing Services

-Updated the description by Subha.

 This is an application built to allow the periodic scanning of online webstores, to notify users of changes in prices of items they select.

-This application is part of the course "The Complete Python Web Developer".
+This application is developed as a part of the "Web developer Bootcamp with Flask and Python.

 It allows administrators (defined via src/config.py) to add, remove, and edit online stores.